Milli-Mi/Milli-Mi/README.md

 - Hello and Welcome 👋, I’m @Milli-Mi
 - I’m a Student (Html, Css, JS, React)
-- 💞️ I love coding, cats and books
+- 💞️ I like coding, cats and books

 <!---